Raise your hand if you don’t want a brilliant child.

 Parents can help by giving simple acknowledgments.
 “Your bucket is ¾ full.”
 Or, “You gave me two blocks and you kept one.”

 But interrupting a baby’s inborn desire to explore and discover to give a lesson in letters, numbers or reading is like painting a house before the foundation is built.
-It discourages him or her from working on what is really important, and wastes both our child’s time and ours.
+It discourages them from working on what is really important, and wastes both our child’s time and ours.

 Over the years, I’ve enjoyed observing babies naturally practicing math skills.
 In one of my parent/toddler classes, a 2 year old boy spent much of the 90 minutes each week repeating the task of fitting little plastic dolls into the opening of a huge Arrowhead water bottle.
 I sensed him counting inside his head with quiet concentration as each doll ‘plunked’ to the bottom of the bottle.